multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p1.md

+---
+id: crowdfunding-p1
-# The Crowdfunding Smart Contract
+title: The Crowdfunding Smart Contract (part 1)
+---

 Write, build and deploy a simple smart contract written in Rust